A Framework for Fluid Motion Estimation using a Constraint-Based Refinement Approach: Introduction

 \subsection{Our Contribution}

-In the current work our goal is to understand and develop a generic physics-based framework for fluid motion estimation for capturing intrinsic spatial characteristics and vorticities.
-To achieve this goal, we use a constraint-based refinement approach.
-The first requirement is that of an initial flow estimate $(u_0,v_0)$ which obeys the classical optical flow principles like the brightness constancy and pixel correspondence.
+In the current work, we develop a generic physics-based framework for fluid motion estimation for capturing intrinsic spatial characteristics and vorticities.
+It consists of a two-step technique to compute fluid motion from a sequence of scalar fields or illuminated particles transported by the flow.
+The technique proposed consists in filtering with an appropriate semi-group the divergence of an initial velocity field estimated through a classical Horn and Schunck (HS) estimator.
+The vorticity of the initial solution is kept constant while the flow is transformed through its divergence in order to obey a continuity equation for the brightness data which has been used in several optical flow estimators dedicated to fluid flow.

+In particular, our method uses a constraint-based refinement approach.
+As mentioned above, in the two-step technique, the first requirement is an initial flow estimate $(u_0,v_0)$ that obeys the classical optical flow principles like brightness constancy and pixel correspondence.
 This estimate may not be able to capture the underlying geometric features of the fluid flow.
-The main idea is to perform a refinement over this initialized flow to capture precise flow structures driven by additional constraints specific to applications.
-To be precise, given an initial field $(u_{0},v_{0})$ obtained by the brightness constancy based optical flow, we consider the following image driven evolutionary PDE model to modify the flow:

-where $a_{0}$ is a positive constant and the function $\phi$ is image-dependent weight term.
-As a concrete example we choose the initial estimate coming from the Horn and Schunck model \cite{Horn}.
+The main idea is to perform a refinement over this crude estimate to capture precise flow structures driven by additional constraints specific to applications.
+As a concrete example, we choose the initial estimate coming from the Horn and Schunck model \cite{Horn}.
 It is well-known that this model is not well-suited for fluid motion estimation.
 In fact the global smoothness regularization damps both the divergence and vorticity of the motion field.
-We will show in particular how this model can be adapted and refined through our approach.
-Since there is no motion at the flow boundaries, it is thus natural to work with homogeneous Dirichlet boundary conditions.
-A special feature of our model (\ref{sys}) is the diagonalization by the Cauchy-Riemann operator to obtain an implicit diffusion process
+We show in particular how this model can be adapted and refined through our approach.
+A special feature of our model is the diagonalization by the Cauchy-Riemann operator leading to a diffusion on the curl and a multiplicative perturbation of the laplacian on the divergence of the flow.

-where $\xi:=u_{y}-v_{x}$ is the curl and $\zeta:=u_{x}+v_{y}$ is the divergence of the flow and $k=1+a_{0}\phi(f)$ is a multiplicative factor.
-Here the diffusion process is image dependent as a multiplicative perturbation of the Laplacian on the divergence; thereby leading to a reinterpretation of the continuity model as a transport phenomenon induced as ``diffusive fluxes'' expressed as functions of gradient quantities.
-In physics, a similar diffusion phenomenon is observed for the gradient quantities for the fluid flow of ideals gases and plasmas in \cite{vold}.
-Moreover, in \cite{Liu3} the authors observe a path-averaging behaviour of the velocities which further justifies the underlying a diffusive behaviour.